sambellsoup/CBIR/README.md

 There are many different ways to extract features from images, and I tried several.

 My goal is to create the best-performing Content-Based Image Retrieval System.
 I wanted to achieve a baseline, so I began by using a color histogram for each image and then calculating the nearest neighbor based on chi-squared distance.
 This algorithm performed horribly scoring a 0/11 matches, but it did provide a nice framework for the other models to come.

+The KAZE algorithm returned 0/11 matches.
+Even when returning the top 3 matches, none of the results matched the label of the query image.
+The matches were consistently around 0.6, which is alright, but still not returning the correct match.

+Similarly, the ORB algorithm returned 0/11 matches.
+The matches were consistently around 0.3, which is pretty bad.

 Image-Hashing with **VP-Trees** worked, but did not return any matching images.
 This is designed to return images that are the same or nearly the same, but the only semi-matching result was querying 'Four Grain' and the result being 'Four Roses.'